Procurement

 We uphold a culture of ethics, integrity, probity and accountability, respecting the trust of all stakeholders including suppliers and the community.

-We support governance structures established by the QPP and integrate planning at all levels, from ‘category ‘strategies, through to procurement planning and ‘significant procurement’ planning.
+We support governance structures established by the Queensland Procurement Policy (QPP) and integrate planning at all levels, from ‘category ‘strategies, through to procurement planning and ‘significant procurement’ planning.

 Be procurement ready